-Report Recommendations Management's Most Current Response Status () LAMAR UNIVER RSITY Senate Bill 20 Required Audit for FY 2021 - Contract Administration, August 2021 The University should ensure that all purchases meeting the LBB reporting thresholds are identified (including utilities over \$50K and local/regional cooperative agreements over \$50K) and reported in compliance with the corresponding reporting timeframes and prioritization.
+Report Recommendations Management's Most Current Response Status () LAMAR UNIVE LAMAR UNIVERSITY Senate Bill 20 Required Audit for FY 2021 - Contract Administration, August 2021 The University should ensure that all purchases meeting the LBB reporting thresholds are identified (including utilities over \$50K and local/regional cooperative agreements over \$50K) and reported in compliance with the corresponding reporting timeframes and prioritization.
 Procedures should be developed or enhanced to assist in ensuring that reporting timeframes as outlined in the Texas Government Code, Texas General Appropriations Act, and TSUS Contract Management Handbook (CMH) are met.
 Action plans need to include steps that will be taken to bring the LBB Contract Data Base to a current state.
 Two (2) newly hired Contract Specialists assisted with finalizing all past-due LBB reporting, to include purchases identified for the remainder of FY21 and part of FY22.
 Training material and guidance on the LBB website has been reviewed by applicable staff.
 It was determined that manually repopulating data onto a spreadsheet was not time efficient.
 An alternate process has been established.
 A report will be pulled from Cardinal Purch on a weekly basis.
 The Purchase Order and Total Contract Management data will be used to populate LBB.
 Prior to final submittal and once all information is verified, the LBB contract sheet will be printed and maintained within the department.
 All audit data from FY20 and FY21 has been reported.
 IT is currently undergoing restructuring.
 Once staffing is in place, the department will work with IT on automation options.
 Person Responsible: Amberr Melo, Director of Procurement & Payment Services Revised Timetable for Completion: February 28, 2022 (was FY 2021 data entry completed by September 30, 2021.
-FY 2022 and beyond, implementing weekly updates by October 31, 2021) Logical Access, September 2021 allowed for information that relates to computer network se 552.139). for this audit are actively being addressed.
-The details are not precurity or to the design, operation, or defense of a computer netween this guidit.
-The atoms for these items is: There are three audit recommendations outstanding from t Two recommendations: In Progress with milestor One recommendation: In Progress
+FY 2022 and beyond, implementing weekly updates by October 31, 2021) Logical Access, September 2021 Issues, recommendations, and management action plans for this audit are actively being addressed.
+The details are not presented here due to exemption allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
+There are three audit recommendations outstanding from this audit.
+The status for these items is: > Two recommendations: In Progress with milestone 1 completed > One recommendation: In Progress